stillru/fava_tax_payment/README.md

    - Add validation for `tax_data` to prevent `KeyError` during PDF generation.

 6. **Error Logging**
-   - Replace `print` statements with a proper logging framework for better error tracking in production.
+   - ~~Replace `print` statements with a proper logging framework for better error tracking in production~~.

 7. **Dependency Validation**
    - Add checks to ensure required libraries (e.g., `PyPDF2`, `Flask`) are installed and compatible.